pranam1603/vsCode-Extensions/README.md

-# VSCode setup used in the course
+# VSCode setup used in the projects

 ### Theme

-I use the `Oceanic Next` theme with the dimmed bg option.
+I use the `Monokai` theme with the dimmed bg option.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=naumovs.theme-oceanicnext)

 ### Extensions used in course videos